What is it?

-There is some concern that taking glucosamine sulfate and acetaminophen (Tylenol, others) together might affect how well each works.
-But more information is needed to know if this interaction is a big concern.
+- There is some concern that taking glucosamine sulfate and acetaminophen (Tylenol, others) together might affect how well each works.
+However, more information is needed to know if this interaction is a big concern.
 For now, most experts say it is okay to use both together.

 Some medications used for diabetes include glimepiride (Amaryl), glyburide (DiaBeta, Glynase PresTab, Micronase), insulin, pioglitazone (Actos), rosiglitazone (Avandia), chlorpropamide (Diabinese), glipizide (Glucotrol), tolbutamide (Orinase), and others.